SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner.md

    ```
 If you need more debug information, you can add one of the following to your command line: `-X`, `--verbose`, or `-Dsonar.verbose=true`.

-1. Run the following command from the project base directory to launch the analysis:
+1. Run the following command from the project base directory to launch analysis and pass your [authentication token](/user-guide/user-token/):
-`sonar-scanner`
+`sonar-scanner -Dsonar.login=myAuthenticationToken`

 ## Running SonarScanner from the Docker image
 To scan using the SonarScanner Docker image, use the following command: